joachimesque/kirby-openheart/README.md

 A very basic implementation of the [Openheart protocol](https://openheart.fyi/) for [Kirby](https://getkirby.com).

+You can check out a demo article on my blog: [A small Openheart implementation for Kirby — Le carnet de Joachim](https://blog.professeurjoachim.com/billet/2024-12-15-a-small-openheart-implementation-for-kirby)

 ## State of the plugin

 This plugin was developed for my own personal use.
 It works on my website, so my goal is fullfilled.